rabstejnek/prolog/README.md

-Project 1a for CSC 417 - Theory of Programming Languages.
+# Project 1a for CSC 417 - Theory of Programming Languages.

 Learning syntax and semantics of Prolog.

+## To run:

+Execute auto-onea